FBI Biometric Database

 Employers are prohibited from asking an employee, contract employee, or candidate whether the person’s criminal records have been sealed or restricted.
 An employer which violates this subsection commits a Class B infraction.

 Any person who knowingly or intentionally uses limited criminal history for any purpose not authorized by statute commits a Class A misdemeanor.

 Medical history: Indiana has no specific statute restricting inquiries into medical history in the employment setting.
-Private employers can generally test job applicants and employees for drugs, alcohol, and other controlled substances in accordance with the requirements of the Americans with Disabilities Act and the Indiana Civil Rights Act.
+Private employers can generally test job candidates and employees for drugs, alcohol, and other controlled substances in accordance with the requirements of the Americans with Disabilities Act and the Indiana Civil Rights Act.

 Drug screening: Indiana has no specific statute restricting drug tests.
-Private employers can generally test job applicants and employees for drugs, alcohol, and other controlled substances in accordance with the requirements of the Americans with Disabilities Act and the Indiana Civil Rights Act.
+Private employers can generally test job candidates and employees for drugs, alcohol, and other controlled substances in accordance with the requirements of the Americans with Disabilities Act and the Indiana Civil Rights Act.

 Credit checks: Indiana has no specific statute restricting credit checks in the employment setting.
-Private employers can generally perform credit checks on employees and applicants in accordance with the requirements of federal law, such as the Fair Credit Reporting Act and Title VII.
+Private employers can generally perform credit checks on employees and candidates in accordance with the requirements of federal law, such as the Fair Credit Reporting Act and Title VII.

 Immigration status: Indiana has no statute regarding immigration status that is generally applicable to private sector employers.
 However, all Indiana agencies and political subdivisions are required to use the federal E-Verify program to check the work eligibility status of all employees hired after June 30, 2011.
 After June 30, 2015, a public agency cannot enter into or renew a contract for a public works project with a contractor unless:

 - requiring the contractor to enroll in and verify the work eligibility status of all newly hired employees of the contractor through the E-Verify program; or